facebookresearch/AnimatedDrawings/README.md

 These characters are deformed using [As-Rigid-As-Possible (ARAP) shape manipulation](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/papers/takeo_jgt09_arapFlattening.pdf).
 We have a Python implementation of the algorithm, located [here](https://github.com/fairinternal/AnimatedDrawings/blob/main/animated_drawings/model/arap.py), that might be of use to other developers.

-## Licensing

-This work is released under a [Creative Commons Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
-This license precludes commercial use.
-**If you are interested in using this work commercially, please email jesse dot smith at meta dot com.**